-Your participation in a virtual conference allows you to choose from a broader list of sessions and networking opportunities.
-You may also hear speakers you might not have been able to see before as well as network and learn with more people.
+Your participation in a virtual conference allows you to choose from a broad list of sessions and networking opportunities!
+You may also hear speakers you might not have been able to see before, as well as network and learn with more people.

 However, the biggest difference is your focus.
 You will not have the physical stimulation of people and big rooms that the in-person conference provides.
 Your focus will be watching a computer screen.
 Conversely, virtual conferences usually provide shorter programs each day over more than one day.

 Here are some tips to help you make the most of your time:

 Review the schedule of events, choose the events and times of each you plan to attend, and insert them on your calendar once you have registered.
 Circulate your calendar to those at work as well as family members and friends.
 Even though you are not physically away, your focus is at the event and you want to make the most of it.

 Learn How to Navigate the Event Program Platform – Whova AND Zoom

 An hour or so before (or even the day prior) the conference, go into the event hub of the event platform to figure out how to go to sessions, adjust your audio, and work out any glitches.
 You can also look for an online tutorial for help.
 See our post on Zoom tips and tutorials and the Whova guide.

 Live vs. On Demand Sessions

 When deciding which sessions to choose, do not forget to check if they are Live or Recorded to view later.
 This may allow you to block out less watch time on your calendar if you can view recorded sessions at another time.

 Make sure your concentrated learning is not hampered by your hunger.
 Plan for your coffee breaks and mealtimes, including what you will have and what you need to do to get it, i.e., order out, make it yourself, etc.